therealcybersecpro/get-started-with-ai-chat/README.md

 ## Features

 This solution creates an Azure AI Foundry hub, project and connected resources including Azure AI Services, AI Search and more.
-For more details about the resources that are created, view the [resources](#resources) documentation.
+More details about the resources can be found in the [resources](#resources) documentation.
 There are options to enable Retrieval-Augmented Generation (RAG) and use logging, tracing, and monitoring.

 #### Architecture diagram

 ![Architecture diagram showing that user input used in conjunction with user identity to call app code running in Azure Container apps that processes the user input and generates a response to the user.
 The app code leverages Azure AI projects, Azure AI model inference, prompty, and Azure AI Search.](docs/architecture.png)

+## Getting Started

-## Quick Deploy
+### Quick Deploy

 | [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Azure-Samples/get-started-with-ai-chat) | [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Azure-Samples/get-started-with-ai-chat) |
 |---|---|

 Github Codespaces and Dev Containers both allow you to download and deploy the code for development.
-Deploy to Azure will create the resources for later deployment.
-Detailed instructions for options to deploy this solution can be found in [deployment](#deployment).

-## Getting Started
+You can also continue with local development.
+Once you have selected your environment, follow the instructions below to customize and deploy your solution.

 ### Prerequisites